chicio/chicio.github.io/src/posts/2021-06-06-ddd-dictionary.md

 ![DDD aggregates rule of thumb (credits “DDD distilled” by V. Vernon)](../images/posts/ddd-aggregates-rules-of-thumb.jpg)

 Let’s try to analyze them.
-The first one refer to the fact that is the business should determine Aggregate anatomy based on what should be consistent when a transaction is committed.
+The first one refer to the fact that the business should determine Aggregate anatomy based on what should be consistent when a transaction is committed.
 The second one is easy (and common in computer science :laughing:): keep your aggregates small in order to reduce memory footprint and complexity.
 The third one also is simple and clear: aggregates should reference each other by identity